Zuehlke/machines-code-people/README.md

-# Machines - Code - People: 50 things Zühlke engineers are passionate about
+# Machines, Code, People: 50 things Zühlke engineers are passionate about

+This is the repository for the book *Machines, Code, People*.
+You can read the book at [https://zuehlke.github.io/machines-code-people/](https://zuehlke.github.io/machines-code-people/) or order a copy on [Amazon](https://www.amazon.de/Machines-Code-People-engineers-passionate/dp/3748141181).
+Enjoy!

 ## Vision